ridgehkr/vite-plugin-grid-overlay/README.md

 # with pnpm
 pnpm add -D vite-plugin-grid-overlay

-# OR with npm
+# or with npm
-npm install --save-dev vite-plugin-grid-overlay
+npm install -D vite-plugin-grid-overlay
 ```

 Add the plugin to your `vite.config.ts`: